 That time you had a little too much rum at the party?
 Yeah, they know that.
 And they know what happened next.
 Keep in mind that all your memories and experiences with this friend are now coming into the workplace.
 You’ll want to make sure the friend knows the boundaries.

 If you’re professional at work, and extremely goofy outside of work, you’ll want to make sure these two lives don’t mix.
 Your friend could make you look really bad if various details you’ve kept to yourself come to life.
 They may not be doing it on purpose, but the truth can come out all the same.

 This was in the pros section, but here’s the con: your friend may not want to hurt your feelings.
 They may value the friendship so much; they’ll sugarcoat the truth.
 This can be very bad.
 You need to know when your work needs improvement.
 If you’re constantly doing subpar work that your friend is telling you is brilliant, it could hold you back.

 One of you may be more ambitious than the other person.
 There’s nothing wrong with this, except when you are forced to compete with each other.
-Your friend could become that person at the office you’re always competing with to get the best assignments (and gain valuable work experience to list and reveal the formula of a perfect resume), the pay raise, the time off or to be the office favorite for the boss.
+Your friend could become that person at the office you’re always competing with to get the best assignments (and gain valuable work experience to list and reveal the formula of a perfect resume), the pay raise, the time off or to be in the office favourite for the boss.

 This conflict can pit you against your best friend day in, and day out.
 It’s really hard to separate this work rivalry outside of the office.
 The first step to reach your career goals may involve doing some things you won’t be proud of later.